antonnell/yearn-finance/README.md

-improve loader for system overview
-'epxlore' - drill down into 1 vault.
+map myInvestment filter to only return your investment balance/total vault * exposure. improve mapTokenAddressToInfo() in investStore improve loader information for system overview 'epxlore' - drill down into 1 vault. asset descriptions - get more

 ## Getting started
 - Make sure to have nodejs installed.
 This app is built using [Next.js](https://nextjs.org/learn/basics/create-nextjs-app) and [react](https://reactjs.org/docs/getting-started.html).